hzeller/rpi-rgb-led-matrix/README.md

 (Read more about how to use [submodules in git][git-submodules])

-This will check out the repository in a subdirectory `matrix/`. the library to build would be `matrix/lib`, so let's hook that into your toplevel Makefile.
+This will check out the repository in a subdirectory `matrix/`.
+The library to build would be in directory `matrix/lib`, so let's hook that into your toplevel Makefile.
 I suggest to set up some variables like this:

      RGB_INCDIR=matrix/include